7.2 Ongoing book reviews

 Activity 7.2 Reviewing an extract

 Read the extract from the opening pages of Toni Morrison’s novel, Jazz below.
-(It is also available as a PDF for your convenience.)
+(It is also available as a PDF [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] for your convenience.)
 Consider its overall impact, and whether you think it works.

 Is it a page turner?
 Also, think about the following: